LamakerOfficial/help-center/_posts/minecraft/bungeecord/2021-10-02-getting-started.md

 Change `server-name` to the fallback server's name (case sensitive).
 Change `server-IP:PORT`  to the fallback server's IP and port.

-> Note: restricted does not allow players to join the server unless they have the `bungeecord.server.SERVERNAME` permission.
+> Restricted does not allow players to join the server unless they have the `bungeecord.server.SERVERNAME` permission.
 > If you have multiple fallback servers, duplicate the code above and paste it under your first server.

 It should look like this: